GrandMoff100/HomeAssistantAPI/README.md

 All documentation, API reference, contribution guidelines and pretty much everything else you'd want to know is on our readthedocs site [here](https://homeassistantapi.readthedocs.io)

-If there's something missing open an issue and let us know!
+If there is something missing, open an issue and let us know!
 Thanks!

 Go make some cool stuff!
 Maybe come back and tell us about it in a [discussion](https://github.com/GrandMoff100/HomeAssistantAPI/discussions)?